 - Buckle: An American term for a one layer cake made with berries, most frequently blueberries.

 - Grunt or Slump: An old-fashioned stewed dessert made of fruit topped with biscuit dough.

 - Betty: An American dessert from colonial times.
 It’s a baked pudding with layers of spiced fruit and buttered breadcrumbs.
 Most notable is the Apple Brown Betty.

 An apple crumble or crisp is really a very easy recipe.
-The apples are tossed with sugar and spices, then topped with an oat-free crumble made with butter, sugar, and flour.
-Finally, it’s baked until the fruit is tender, the filling is bubbly, and the topping is golden brown.
+The apples are tossed with sugar and spices, then topped with an oat-free crumble made with butter, sugar and flour.
+It’s then baked until the fruit is tender, the filling is bubbly, and the topping is golden brown.

 An apple crumble will take from 45-60 minutes, but will depend on a few variables.
-The kind of apples you choose, the way your oven bakes, and the recipe you use will affect the baking time.
+The kind of apples you choose, the way your oven bakes, and the recipe you use.

-Yes, you can freeze a baked or unbaked apple crumble for up to 3 months.
+Yes, you can freeze a baked or unbaked apple crumble up to 3 months.
 It should be wrapped airtight before freezing.
-To bake, first defrost the frozen dessert overnight in the refrigerator.
-It may need some extra baking time to account for the chilled filling.
+To bake, first defrost overnight in the refrigerator

 More Apple Desserts You’ll Love: